“And yet we move!”: Bodies and experiences of disabled people in the ableism cities

 Materias:

-Acceso en línea:http://revistascientificas.filo.uba.ar/index.php/rtt/article/view/13048
+Acceso en línea:https://revistascientificas.filo.uba.ar/index.php/rtt/article/view/13048

 Aporte de: